chainstack/docs/docs/operations/fabric/service-nodes.md

 A Hyperledger Fabric network is deployed with the following service nodes:

-* Explorer — an explorer node.
+* Explorer — an explorer node using the [Hyperledger Explorer](https://www.hyperledger.org/use/explorer) tool.
+Each organization participating in a Hyperledger Fabric network has its own explorer node deployed.
 * Orderer — an [ordering service node](/blockchains/fabric#ordering-service).

-The service nodes are provided for free.

 ::: tip See also